 Outpost Camp (Grades 6-7)

-Our Outpost program provides an opportunity for youth in the 6th and 7th grades to build upon the skills they learned in the Inpost program.
+Our Outpost program provides an opportunity for youth that are currently enrolled (2018-2019 school year) in the 6th and 7th grades to build upon the skills they learned in the Inpost program.
 The focus of our Outpost program is for campers to learn positive peer interactions in a safe, fun and challenging environment.
 Outpost campers participate in a variety of activities that develop independence, team-building and problem solving skills.

-The highlight of the session is an off-site adventure trip that will challenge them, teach them basic outdoor living skills and allow them to experience the natural world.
-Campers will learn to build fires, sing songs, and work together doing many different activities.
+Campers will learn to go on an on-site campout, build fires, sing songs, and work together doing many different activities.
 Our Outpost program encourages campers to build self-esteem, social skills, confidence, responsibility and maturity.

-During each of the five camp sessions, up to 36 campers will enjoy a variety of fun and safe activities in a co-ed camp setting.
-Campers sleep in same-sex cabins with 6 campers and 2 counselors.
+During each of the four camp sessions, up to 48 campers will enjoy a variety of fun and safe activities in a co-ed camp setting.
+Campers sleep in same-sex cabins with 8 campers and 2 counselors.

 In addition to the offsite trip, the Outpost program includes all the traditional camp activities from our Inpost program and these additional activities: raft-building, hiking, rustic cooking, orienteering, team-building, outdoor adventure and much, much more!
 Through the use of scheduled activity periods, each camper can experience a well-rounded program that includes athletics, aquatics, creative arts, and outdoor adventure.
 Check out our sample daily schedule!